Congratulations—you made it!

 2. Your Welcome Package

-About a week later, you’ll receive a Welcome Package from your loan servicer—usually by email (or regular mail if you didn’t provide an email address).
+About two weeks later, you’ll receive a Welcome Package from your loan servicer—usually by email (or regular mail if you didn’t provide an email address).

 It includes your account details, how to request funds, and contact info for customer service.
 Prefer a hard copy?
 Just call my office and we’ll make sure you get one.